16 Top-Rated Fishing Lakes in Texas

 15. Toledo Bend Reservoir

 The Toledo Bend Reservoir runs along the Texas-Louisiana state line and offers anglers excellent year-round fishing for largemouth bass and crappie.
-Stripers, known for their size and fighting ability, are in the reservoir in good numbers due to annual stocking programs.
 Other species in Toledo Bend Reservoir included catfish, bluegill, and redear sunfish.

 The reservoir's gamefish tend to hover around its abundant aquatic vegetation and standing timber, especially in the creek channels.
 Throughout the reservoir, there are terrestrial bushes that offer excellent fish cover, especially in higher water conditions.

-The fall, winter, and spring months are productive for largemouth bass, which gravitate to the cooler, shallower water.
-White bass is most prevalent in the spring during the spawning run, and crappie are caught year-round.
-Channel and blue and flathead catfish are caught throughout the reservoir.
+Best Time to Fish Toledo Bend Reservoir: The fall, winter, and spring months are productive for largemouth bass, which gravitate to the cooler, shallower water.
+White bass are most prevalent in the spring during the spawning run, and crappie are caught year-round.
+Channel, blue, and flathead catfish are also caught year-round throughout the reservoir.

 16. Lake O' The Pines